pulkitkumar95/tats/README.md

 - `N_WAY`: Number of classes per episode (e.g., 5)
 - `TRAIN_EPISODES`: Number of training episodes (e.g., 400)
 - `TRAIN_QUERY_PER_CLASS`: Number of query examples per class (e.g., 6)

+## Development

+This codebase is under active development.
+If you encounter any issues or have questions, please feel free to:
+- Open an issue in this repository
+- Contact Pulkit at pulkit[at]umd[dot]edu

+## Acknowledgments

+This codebase is built upon two excellent repositories:
+- [ORViT](https://github.com/eladb3/ORViT): Object-Regions for Video Instance Recognition and Tracking
+- [MoLo](https://github.com/alibaba-mmai-research/MoLo): Motion-augmented Long-form Video Understanding

+We thank the authors for making their code publicly available.

 ## Citation